 Important information for potential applicants

-Please be aware that due to construction work the zoological collections and parts of the geological and paleontological collections of Naturalis Biodiversity Center in Leiden will be closed to all visitors, including Synthesys Access applicants, as well as all loan requests for a period of about 30 months, from September 1st, 2016 until late 2018/early 2019.
+Please be aware that due to construction work the zoological, geology and paleontological collections of Naturalis Biodiversity Center in Leiden will be closed to all visitors, including Synthesys Access applicants, as well as all loan requests for the following periods:

-The botany collections, as well as part of the geological and paleontological collections, housed elsewhere in Leiden, will remain open to visitors and available for loans until further announcement.
+The botany collections, housed elsewhere in Leiden, will remain open to visitors and available for loans until further announcement.

-If you wish to visit our collections in Call 4 please contact your host to ensure this is possible.
-For general enquiries about collections availability, please contact the following:
+If you wish to visit these collections in call 3, please contact your host to ensure you are able to arrange suitable dates.

 We apologise for any inconvenience.